Wagyu semen is currently available from the following bulls:

 Trent Bridge F115 with 75% Tajima content has superior marbling from leading bloodlines which trace back to Japan.

-Trent Bridge F115 is Group D in the Wagyu Fullblood Rotational Programme so has a valuable role in Fullblood breeding.
+The bull is in Group D in the Wagyu Fullblood Rotational Programme so he has a valuable role in Fullblood breeding.
 Fullblood Wagyu herds will benefit from F115 semen as progeny derived over high growth and high milk dams will be complemented by the powerful marbling IMF% and also the quality through fineness of marbling that he brings.
 His pedigree is endorsed by superior carcass breeding predictions from Breedplan.
 He is in the Top 1% for Marble Score EBV and Fullblood Terminal Index, in the Top 5% for Marble Fineness EBV and virtually in the Top 10% for light Birth Weight EBV.

 Sire of Trent Bridge F115 is Itoshigenami TF148.
 He is the Foundation sire exported from Japan that has the highest Marble Score estimated breeding value (EBV) of +1.7 in Australian Breedplan amongst his peers and is comfortably still ranked in the top 1%.
 His Terminal Carcase Index of $351 is within the Top 1% too.
 An ancestor from Itoshigenami’s maternal side, Dai 7 Itozakura, is the most prominent Fujiyoshi sire in Japan known to pass on a large frame from strong growth rate.